BBoussoufa/MemoryCard-Game-On/memoryCardGame/README.md

 - CSS
 - JavaScript

 ## Future plans

-- Enhance the App into a real web application
 - Add functionality for games between two users
 - Use my imagination to make something unique